gentzeng/TypoLetter/README.md

 ## Features
 * Matching DIN 5008 requirements
 * Available in english and german
-* Allowing to be used in as a serial letter with diffrent recipients containt in a cvs file
+* Allowing to be used in as a serial letter with different recipients contained in a cvs file
 * Allowing to include bills with respect to different categories
 * Sums of prices in bill mode are automatically calculated for each category and an overview